-The Official Statement was compiled and edited under the supervision of Public Finance Group LLC (the "Financial Advisor"), which firm was employed in 2016 as Financial Advisor to the District.
+The Official Statement was compiled and edited under the supervision of Public Finance Group LLC, which firm was employed in 2015 as Financial Advisor to the District.
 The fees paid to the Financial Advisor for services rendered in connection with the issuance and sale of the Bonds are based on a percentage of the Bonds actually issued, sold and delivered, and therefore such fees are contingent on the sale and delivery of the Bonds.